 Will story and art work rights revert to the creators post-publication?

 Our contract outlines the following rights for authors: Duck Prints Press licenses exclusive rights to the story in both print and eBook format for one year.
 Other rights such as right of translation and right to record as an audio book will remain with the author.
 If at some point in the future we wish to expand in those directions, we will contact authors, recruit those who are interested, and develop new contracts.
 You can see a sample of the author-publisher contract here.

 Our contract outlines the following rights for artists: Duck Prints Press licenses rights solely related to the production, development, and sale of the Anthology.
-The rights requested are: the right to display, modify, advertise, and transmit the Artwork; the right to produce art prints and other reproductions of the Artwork; and the right to create derivative works such as merchandise and accessories featuring the Artwork.
+The rights requested are: the right to display, modify, advertise, and transmit the artwork; the right to produce art prints and other reproductions of the artwork; and the right to create derivative works such as merchandise and accessories featuring the artwork.
 Our licensing of these rights expires after one year.
 All other rights remain with the artist.
-If at some point in the future we wish to expand in those directions, we will contact artists, recruit those who are interested, and develop new contracts.
+If at some point in the future we are considering using the artworks in another project or context, we will contact artists, recruit those who are interested, and develop new contracts.
 You can see a sample of the artist-publisher contract here.